Biography

 Justyna Briefjes - violin

 Justyna studied at the Royal Conservatoire in The Hague with Peter Brunt, Kees Hülsmann and Janet Krause.
-In addition to the conservatoire she also studied History of Art for two years at the University of Amsterdam and graduated in 2004 from the Academy of the Royal Concertgebouw Orchestra.
+In addition to her music studies at the conservatoire she also studied History of Art for two years at the University of Amsterdam and graduated in 2004 from the Academy of the Royal Concertgebouw Orchestra.

-Justyna played frequently as guest principal in various orchestras in the Netherlands such as the Netherlands Philharmonic Orchestra, the Radio Chamber Philharmonic and Nieuw Ensemble and has been a member of the Residentie Orkest, The Hague since 2004, initially as subprincipal and since the beginning of 2021 as principal of the second violin group.
+Justyna played as guest principal in various orchestras in the Netherlands such as the Netherlands Philharmonic Orchestra, the Radio Chamber Philharmonic and the Nieuw Ensemble and has been a member of the Residentie Orkest, The Hague since 2004, initially as subprincipal and since 2021 as principal of the second violin group.

 As well as performing in The Hague String Trio, Justyna enjoys performing chamber music in a wide range of different ensembles.
 She has taken part in masterclasses with Mauricio Fuks, Herman Krebbers and Alexander Kerr and plays on a violin made in 2019 by Andrew Finnigan and Pia Klaembt in Bremen, Germany.